Julian Chalias

 Julian Alexandre Chalias (born August 12, 2002) is an Indonesian professional basketball player for the Satria Muda Pertamina of the Indonesian Basketball League (IBL).

 High school career

 At Soverdi Tuban, Chalias was selected as a DBL All-Star in 2019 and 2018 where he was sent to California.
 After graduating, he was contracted by Croix d’Argent Basket Montpellier U-20 in 2020.

 Personal life

 Chalias family is originally from France, his grandmother Anne-Marie Chalias played for France women's national team in the 1960s.
-Chalias is the older brother of Adrien Chalias, and they both play for Satria Muda Pertamina.
+Chalias is the older brother of Adrien Chalias, where they are both currently playing for Satria Muda Pertamina.

 National team career

 Chalias has represented Indonesia men's national basketball team at several competitions, such as in the 2022 FIBA 3x3 Asia Cup in Singapore, and then competitions such as 2023 SEA Games and most recently represented Indonesia in the 2025 FIBA Asia Cup qualification.